Here are some tips on how to start the homeschool high school year well.

 - Deciding levels of academic rigor for career-bound teens or college-bound teens.(Want to remind yourself about levels?
 Here’s a post to help.)

 - Preparing for life with practical skills.(Want to remind yourself about ways to help your teen learn to *adult*?
 Here’s an episode of Homeschool Highschool Podcast that discusses adulting.)

 - Preparing for career or college-major choices.(Want to remind yourself about how to handle career exploration?
 Here’s a post to help with that.)

 - Building networking skills.(Want to teach your teens meeting-new-people skills?
 Here’s a freebie download from my coaching website that shares necessary networking skills.)

 - Building self-management skills.(Want to teach your teens how to understand and manage themselves?
 Download 7Sisters Health curriculum.
 It’s user-friendly, no-busywork and lots of practical information.)

 - Building time management skills.(Want to teach your teens to manage time?
 Check out this Homeschool Highschool Podcast episode on Time Audits and download Sabrina’s: Scheduling Backwards.)

 - Building financial management skills.(Want to teach your teens to handle their finances in the present and in the future?
 Download 7Sisters’ popular course: Financial Literacy from a Christian Perspective.)

 Feeling overwhelmed?
-Homeschooling high school can be overwhelming.
+Because homeschooling high school can be overwhelming.
 So, we need God’s sustaining help and His guidance.
 Prayer is where we can find this.